Outrageous Impact Ltd GDPR policy (updated: 6 Jan 2019)

 - We store key documents, including interview transcripts, on Google Docs (we use two-factor authentication).

 - All our computers are password protected.
-We always use a second layer of authentication.
+We always use a second layer of authentication, where this is available.

 - We use Backblaze to back up all our computers.
 Their GDPR compliance is here.